 Large-diaphragm condenser diaphragms are typically slightly slower due to their size and weight, while small diaphragms are faster.

 Unfortunately, some condenser diaphragms are a bit too reactive and portray “overshoot,” where they artificially accentuate transients.
 As with any microphone characteristic, this can be both a pro and/or a con depending on the application.

 The extremely thin yet relatively loosely suspended diaphragm or a ribbon mic typically reacts to transients very naturally.

 The typical ribbon mic has a transient response that very closely represents the real transients in the sound around it.
 Rarely is there overshoot, and rarely does the ribbon act slower than the actual sound transient at its diaphragm.

 While condenser microphones can easily achieve any polar pattern (and are often multi-pattern), ribbon mics are naturally bidirectional.

 Condenser mic capsules are easily designed to portray any polar pattern the manufacturer desires.

-These capsules can be designed with one diaphragm and any sort of acoustic labyrinth to create omnidirectional or unidirectional patterns.
+These capsules can be designed with one diaphragm and an acoustic labyrinth to create omnidirectional or unidirectional patterns.
 Shotgun/lobar patterns are achievable by including a long interference tube in front of the capsule.

-Condenser capsules can also be designed with dual-diaphragms in order to achieve the bidirectional pattern and allow for multiple switchable polar patterns within the same microphone.
+Condenser capsules can also be designed with dual-diaphragms to achieve the bidirectional pattern and allow multiple switchable polar patterns within the same microphone.